university-of-york/research-it-documentation/docs/source/using_viking/virtual_environments.rst

 .. tip::

-    If you want to use the latest Python module on Viking load the module with the following command before you create the virtual environment:
+    To use the latest Python module on Viking load the module with the following command before you create the virtual environment:

     .. code-block:: console